spack/spack-tutorial/tutorial_developer_workflows.rst

 Development iteration cycles
 -----------------------------

-Generally, as a developer, we only want to configure our package once, and then we want to iterate developing and building our code, before installing it once if at all.
+Generally, as developers, we only want to configure our package once, and then we want to iterate developing and building our code, before installing it once if at all.
 We can do this in Spack using the ``-u/--until`` option with the ``spack dev-build`` command.
 To do this we need to know the phases of the build that Spack will use.
 Fortunately, as experienced HDF5 developers we all happen to know that those phases are ``autoreconf``, ``configure``, ``build``, and ``install``.
-If we didn't remember the phases, we could find out using the ``spack info`` command.
+If we don't remember the phases, we could find out using the ``spack info`` command.

 .. code-block:: console
   :emphasize-lines: 54,55